How DeepLedger Works: Claude as Your AI Accountant, 26 QuickBooks Tools, and a Portal Built for Review

 A chat window is a great place to delegate work and a poor place to review it.
 You cannot skim forty categorizations in a transcript, and "scroll up to find where it mentioned the accrual" is not a close procedure.
 So the DeepLedger portal exists as the review surface, an accounting-specific UI rendered from the same database the AI writes to:

-The Review Queue is the heart of it.
-Everything the agent flags — uncertain bank transactions, documents it can't confidently classify, questions it needs answered — lands here with the AI's proposed category, a confidence score, and its written reasoning.
-You can approve, reject, or edit the category before approving, singly or in bulk, and every action is written to the audit log.
-Corrections feed back into the agent's memory, so the queue gets quieter over time.
+Tasks are the heart of it.
+Everything the agent flags (uncertain bank transactions, documents it can't confidently classify, questions it needs answered) lands here as a task with the AI's proposed category, a confidence score, and its written reasoning.
+Every task shows whose turn it is: yours or the AI agent's.
+You can approve, reject, or edit the category before approving, singly or in bulk (approving hands the task back to the agent to record), and every action is written to the audit log.
+You can also create tasks of your own: a to-do for yourself or a job you hand straight to the AI agent.
+Corrections feed back into the agent's memory, so the list gets quieter over time.

 The approve-then-record loop.
-Approved items don't post themselves — the agent picks them up through fetch_work_queue, records each one in QuickBooks, and marks it recorded with the resulting transaction ID.
+Approved tasks don't post themselves: the agent picks them up through the tasks tool, records each one in QuickBooks, and completes the task with the resulting transaction ID.
 Human judgment gates the write; the AI does the data entry.

 Putting It Together: a Day in the Loop

 Here is the whole system in one workflow.
 You upload a stack of receipts to the portal and tell Claude: "Process the bank feed and this week's documents."
 Claude pulls the transaction-recording guide, fetches the bank feed, reads the documents, and checks each item against QuickBooks history and its memory of your policies.
-The clear items it records directly — bills, expenses, deposits — checking for duplicates first.
+The clear items (bills, expenses, deposits) it records directly, checking for duplicates first.
 The ambiguous ones it flags with reasoning.
-Ten minutes later you open the review queue, bulk-approve the high-confidence flags, fix one category, and reject one duplicate.
-Next session, Claude fetches the approved queue, records everything in QuickBooks, and marks each item done.
+Ten minutes later you open your task list, bulk-approve the high-confidence flags, fix one category, and reject one duplicate.
+Next session, Claude picks up its approved tasks, records everything in QuickBooks, and completes each one.
 The correction you made is now a policy in memory.
-Both audit trails — DeepLedger's and QuickBooks' own — show exactly who did what.
+Both audit trails, DeepLedger's and QuickBooks' own, show exactly who did what.

 Frequently Asked Questions

 How many tools are there, really?
-24 registered tools on the MCP server: 17 for QuickBooks Online and 7 for the DeepLedger platform (bank feed, documents, review, memory, close, guides).
-Five are read-only.
+26 registered tools on the MCP server: 20 for QuickBooks Online and 6 for the DeepLedger platform (bank feed, documents, tasks, memory, close, guides).
+Six are read-only.
 The list above is complete.

 Do I have to use the portal?
-The MCP server works from chat alone, but the portal is where flagged items get reviewed, closes get signed off, and memory gets audited.
+The MCP server works from chat alone, but the portal is where tasks get worked, closes get signed off, and memory gets audited.

 How do I get started?
 Create a DeepLedger account, connect QuickBooks with Intuit's official OAuth, then paste https://mcp.deepledger.ai/mcp into Claude's connectors or ChatGPT's apps.
-The two-step setup guide has screenshots for each client.
+The two-step setup guide walks through both clients.

 Try DeepLedger with your QuickBooks account or read the complete QuickBooks MCP server guide.